zastasja/Py_challenges/README.md

-# auto-eng-101
-py code for practice
+# Python challenges for coding and math practice